Table of Contents

-Copyright protects artistic or literary works like books, songs, movies, videos or photographs, whereas trademark protects specific phrases, words, designs, colors or symbols which distinguish a company or brand from others.
+Copyright protects artistic or literary works like books, songs, movies, videos or photographs, whereas a trademark protects specific phrases, words, designs, colors or symbols which distinguish a company or brand from others.

 What are the differences between copyrights and patents?

-Copyrights and patents both work for protecting the intellectual property of the creator from unlawful usage by third party.
+Copyrights and patents both work for protecting the intellectual property of the creator from unlawful usage by the third party.

-The difference is copyright protects the expression of ideas and artistic work like books, videos, movies, whereas patent protect inventions like new formulas, machines, innovative composition or system process.
+The difference is copyright protects the expression of ideas and artistic work like books, videos, movies, whereas patent protects inventions like new formulas, machines, innovative composition or system process.